PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 Performance difference over policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In policy optimization, our goal is to ensure that each update results in a
+In policy optimization, our objective is to ensure that every update leads to a
-monotonic increase in expected return.
-To achieve this, we typically construct
+consistent improvement in the expected return.
+To accomplish this, we usually
-the equation for expected return in a particular form, which is intuitive and
+formulate the equation for expected return in a specific format that is both
-easy to work with:
+intuitive and straightforward to manipulate.

 .. math::
     :label: trpo-eq-1